NatLibFi/NDL-VuFind2-Vagrant/README.md

 _ubuntu_:
 - `vagrant up`
   - This will take a few minutes, so enjoy your beverage of choice!
+  - Mac only!: NFS is enabled as default and Vagrant needs to modify _/etc/exports_ and will ask password for _sudo_ privileges on building the virtual environent and destroying it.
+This can be avoided by either modifying sudoers or more easily running `sudo scripts/nfs-sudoers_mac.sh` (see <a href="https://www.vagrantup.com/docs/synced-folders/nfs.html">NFS</a> in Vagrant documentation for more details).
 - Point your browser to <a href="http://localhost:8081/vufind2">http://localhost:8081/vufind2</a>
-  - Blank page or errors: adjust the config(s), reload browser page.
+  - Blank page or errors: adjust VuFind config(s), reload browser page.

 _centos_:
 - `vagrant up centos`
   - Again, this will take a few minutes...
 - `vagrant ssh -c "/usr/bin/mysql_secure_installation" centos` to add MySQL root password and remove anonymous user & test databases
 - <a href="http://localhost:8082/vufind2">http://localhost:8082/vufind2</a>
-  - Blank page or errors: adjust the config(s) inside the VM, reload browser page.
+  - Blank page or errors: adjust VuFind config(s) inside the VM, reload browser page.

 Both machines can be run simultaneously provided the host has enough oomph.